-Girl Scouts To Have Kick-Off Party Sopt.
+Girl Scouts To Have Kick-Off Party Sept.
 22

 Girl Scouts!
 Time to get in the swing of things.
-We will have a kick-off party at the Memorial Park on Saturday, September 22, at 3 p.m.
-There will be lots of fun and games.
+We will have a kick-off party at the Memorial Park on Saturday, September 22, at 3 p.m. games.
 Plan to attend and bring your friends who are interested in having a year of good times.
-Any parent or girl who is interested in Scouts contact Judy Boykin, 392-25 83 after 3 p.m. --0--
+Any parent or girl who is interested in Scouts contact Judy Boykin, 392-25 83 after 3 p.m.